-Enhanced Security provides extra protection for your administrator password, as well as your startup sequence settings.
-You can find out if Enhanced Security is enabled or disabled by using the Configuration/Setup Utility program, which is accessed by pressing F1 during the system startup sequence.
+Enhanced Security provides extra protection for your BIOS administrator password, as well as your startup sequence settings.
+You can determine if Enhanced Security is enabled or disabled by using the Configuration/Setup Utility program, which is accessed by pressing F1 during the computer startup sequence.